jluu38/cpnt260-a3/README.md

 - Also left alts blank for posters.
 General consensus is that it's redundant with figcaptions?
 - Also lifted squiggly line animation code.
 Couldn't properly execute svg animation, and figured it was okay since it's not relevant to the assignment.
 - Page broke down in mobile; fixed, but still breaks down around 300px.
+  - On mobile, when the hamburger menu is opened, the page expands with a horizontal scrollbar.
+I think it's from the animation.

 ## Attributions